chesty/vroom-osrm/README.md

 the example systemd service unit configurations are pretty close to how I run them.
-They require the systemd-docker package. you can use both docker-osrm.service and docker-vroom.service to run them is separate containers, alternatively run docker-vroom-osrm.service by itself to run both osrm-routed and vroom-express in the one container using supervisor with optional shared memory support (enabled in the example)
+They require the systemd-docker package. you can use both docker-osrm.service and docker-vroom.service to run them in separate containers, alternatively run docker-vroom-osrm.service by itself to run both osrm-routed and vroom-express in the one container using supervisor with optional shared memory support (enabled in the example)